Favourite Or Favorite – British vs. American English

 FAQs

-In Canada, which follows Canadian English, both spellings “favourite” and “favourite” are generally accepted.
+In Canada, which follows Canadian English, both spellings “favourite” and “favorite” are generally accepted.
 However, Canadian English tends to align more closely with British English in terms of spelling conventions.
 Therefore, “favourite” is often the more commonly used spelling in Canada.

 While “most favourite” is commonly used in everyday language, it is technically considered redundant from a strictly grammatical standpoint.
 Both “most” and “favourite” imply a superlative sense, indicating the highest degree of preference or liking.
 Therefore, saying “most favourite” is redundant because “favourite” already implies the superlative.